-Based on preliminary data provided DOR, 363 corporations claimed the credit in 2016, the last year for which data is available.
-These corporations claimed a total of \$1.6 billion in qualified research and development expenses and payments on their tax credit forms.
-In TY 2016, the corporate income tax was
+Based on preliminary data provided DOR, 471 corporations claimed the credit in 2021, the last year for which data is available.
+These corporations claimed a total of \$1.5 billion in qualified research and development expenses and payments on their tax credit forms.
+Since this data is preliminary, final credit use for TY 2021 is expected to be higher.